Honda sees its future in air taxis, rockets and moon robots

 The company plans to begin flight tests in 2023 on a hybrid design that will couple a lithium battery with a gas-turbine generator to serve as a charger and extend the aircraft's range.
 If management decides to proceed with development, Honda plans to have its craft certified by 2030.

-In the 2040s, when Electric Vertical Takeoff and Landing craft progress to a fully autonomous stage – without a pilot on board – Honda forecasts a market worth $269 billion annually.
+In the 2040s, when Electric Vertical Takeoff and Landing (eVTOL) craft progress to a fully autonomous stage -- without a pilot on board -- Honda forecasts a market worth $269 billion annually.
 This would include emergency medical transport and logistics.

 This market will need to function within a larger ecosystem of eVTOL ports, ground-based autonomous vehicles and computers that can adjust both passengers' schedules and flight plans seamlessly to transport people, Frommer said.